 Metro have agreed this discount with the University in recognition of our efforts to promote sustainable travel choices and our commitment to developing and maintaining a travel plan.

 Northern Rail season ticket (train)

-With an annual season ticket you get 12 weeks free travel which can be used on any train operators service between your two chosen stations.
+This annual season ticket gives you travel on any train operators service between your two chosen stations.
 The University will purchase the ticket for you and deductions are made direct from your salary in nine monthly instalments.

 First Bus Corporate Travel Club (bus)